WoeUSB/WoeUSB/.github/X_RELEASE_TEMPLATE/new_release.md

 ## :sweat_drops: Refactoring

-Changes that are mostly not noticeable, but improves the overall design for future conveniences:
+Changes that are mostly not noticeable, but improve the overall design for future conveniences:

 * We've...